Roam Sweet Roam Car Camping

 Gear Every Solo Car Camper Should Have

-I asked Vicki for a list of essential gear she uses car camping thinking I’d get 4 of 5 of her favorite items, however she provided me a thorough list of items!
+I asked Vicki for a list of essential gear she uses car camping thinking I’d get 4 of 5 of her favorite items, however, she provided me a thorough list of items!
 There were things in here that I had never even considered!
 You can tell from this list that she’s got this down to a science – and so can you!
-Here’s her complete list!
+Here’s her complete solo camping checklist!

 Car Camping Organization Gear